 The transition phase should be kept as short as possible, but like I mentioned above, there comes a point where it just doesn't make sense to try and make it shorter.
 Do I have an exact number?
 No. All I can say is that if you begin to feel out of control, slow down a little.
 It's important that you absorb the force, as this is how energy is stored to begin with.
 At the bottom of that absorption motion, you should immediately begin the next phase, with no pause.

-In the video below, friend of The Power Company, Lee Smith, demonstrates a true plyometric double, choosing not to latch a rung in the concentric phase.
+In the video below, our friend Lee Smith demonstrates a true plyometric double, choosing not to latch a rung in the concentric phase.
 You can clearly see that Lee could have easily latched the rung just below his high point, but in doing so would likely have timed his explosive upward movement differently so as to hit the rung at the apex of his movement.
-By not latching, he gets a little more out of the Take Off phase.
-Keep in mind here that Lee is training his weaknesses here, and this is an early attempt while communicating back and forth with me as we both tried to fit plyometric research to climbing.
-It'll get much smoother, because Lee works at it, and his power will reap far more benefits than if he were doing the typical campus endurance workouts.
+By not latching, he gets a little more out of the take-off phase.
+Keep in mind that Lee is training his weaknesses here, and this is an early attempt while communicating back and forth with me as we both tried to fit plyometric research to climbing.
+It'll get much smoother as Lee works at it, and his power will reap far more benefits than if he were doing the typical campus endurance workouts.

 It doesn't end here, of course.
 There are many variations one could employ as they progress.
 Besides increasing the distance of the drop and the height of the explosion, experienced athletes could incorporate staggered plyometrics, starting with hands on staggered rungs (or a single rung), and dropping into a staggered position, so that they are required to transition and take-off with a staggered stance, possibly (this is all theory) even more specific to climbing movement.
-Or if you aren't quite ready for Campus Doubles, but want to get in on the action, you do have a plyometric option, Plyo Touches.
+Or if you aren't quite ready for Campus Doubles, but want to get in on the action, you still have another option: Plyo Touches.

 The simplest of the true plyometric campus exercises, Plyo Touches are a great primer to build up to doing the more difficult Campus Doubles.
 To perform a Plyo Touch, start with hands staggered, one hand on a higher rung.
 Remaining in control, drop the high hand to the same rung as the low hand, absorb the force, and immediately explode as high as you can with the moving hand.
 Repeat the exercise with the opposite hand.